andrew-scorchsoft/squid-game/docs/games.md

 **Setup:**

-- Create a walkway with 6 pairs of tiles (approximate to player count at this point)
+- Create a walkway with pairs of tiles
+- Number of tiles to use: Player Count + higher of mean/median coin count.
 - Mark one tile in each pair as "safe" and one as "unsafe" (guards know the pattern)
 - Number cards for determining crossing order
 - Explain game time limit and how if people don't cross in time they are eliminated completely.

 **Game Reveal & Advantages:**